babilonczyk/bio-ai-software-engineering-roadmap/README.md

 **Bio AI Software Engineer** – a developer who builds intelligent software, tools, and infrastructure that apply machine learning to biological data, accelerating breakthroughs in protein design, drug discovery, and molecular simulation.

+This roadmap is part of an ongoing journey documented at [**bioaisoftware.engineer**](https://bioaisoftware.engineer) – a platform dedicated to the future of AI-powered biotech development.

 ---

 ## Stage 1 – Foundations